aws-samples/serverless-patterns/s3-lambda-comprehend-cdk-python/README.md

 ## How it works
 The S3 bucket acts as a placeholder to upload the text, required for performing Sentiment Analysis.
 In the demonstration, we use the contents inside `src\user_input_text.txt`.
-The file is uploaded to S3 bucket, which triggers the Lambda.
-The Lambda processes the contents within the uploaded file and invokes the Comprehend's BatchDetectSentiment API and the analyzed response from Comprehend service is stored in DynamoDB.
+The file is uploaded to S3 bucket, which triggers the Lambda function.
+The Lambda function processes the contents within the uploaded file and invokes the Comprehend's `BatchDetectSentiment` API and the analyzed response from Comprehend service is stored in DynamoDB.

 ## Testing
 Upon successful deployment of the stack, the Output section would provide the `S3 Bucket` in the CDK environment.
 Upload the sample file `src\user_input_text.txt` into the `S3 bucket`.
-The upload action triggers the `Lambda` and the input text is analyzed.
+The upload action triggers the Lambda function and the input text is analyzed.
-A response as below is returned from the `Comprehend` service and stored in a `DynamoDB` with file name as the `partition key`.
+A response as below is returned from Amazon Comprehend service and stored in a DynamoDB table with file name as the partition key.
-As per specific use-cases, the responses can be converted into a flat file to be stored in `S3`.
+As per specific use-cases, the responses can be converted into a flat file to be stored in S3.

 Response from Comprehend Service:
 ```